jborean93/PSWSMan/docs/en-US/Set-PSWSManAuthProvider.md

 ## PARAMETERS

 ### -AuthProvider
-The authentication provider to set asthe PSWSMan default.
+The authentication provider to set as the PSWSMan default.
 This must be either `System` or `Devolutions`.
 Using `Default` will result in an error.